Where's My Tax Refund? The IRS Refund Timetable Explained

 Will changes to the Child Tax Credit impact when I get my tax refund?

-Tax law is ever-evolving, and with changes potentially underway for the Child Tax Credit (CTC), it's natural to wonder about the implications for your tax refund.
-If you're eligible for the CTC, any updates are significant news, but rest assured, they won't put the brakes on your current refund.
+If you're eligible for the Child Tax Credit (CTC), any updates are significant news, but rest assured, they won't put the brakes on your current refund.

 Each state operates as a separate taxing authority with its own set of rules and timelines.
 For example, while the IRS handles federal returns, state tax refunds are the responsibility of state-level departments, such as: